benidevo/vega/docs/scheduler.md

-# ProspecTor Scheduler
+# Ascentio Scheduler

-The ProspecTor Scheduler is a command-line tool for managing administrative tasks and scheduled operations in the ProspecTor system.
+The Ascentio Scheduler is a command-line tool for managing administrative tasks and scheduled operations in the Ascentio system.

 ## Overview